Stained Glass Projects

 yb1 yb2 yb3 yb4

-My Yard Birds Panel Pattern.
+Our Yard Birds Panel Pattern.

 Back to the TOP

-Our Front Porch Hanging Lanterns
+Our Front Porch Outdoor Lanterns

 I started this webpage with my current project, a Stained Glass lantern that will end up hanging above the entry to my workshop.
 Lets now take a look at some other Stained Glass outdoor lanterns.
 The first project is the two lanterns that hang on the front porch of our 1906 home.
 I generated my pattern using the top left image as a starting point.
 Each panel is 3.5″x9″ and 20 pieces of cut glass.
 From the resulting pattern I made all six sides out of thick poster board so it could be put together, thus ensuring the real Stained Glass panels would fit as needed.
 The lamps are lighted using 12 volt LED lamps, and controlled with an outdoor lighting transformer with a light sensor.